luiz-antonio-ck/people-analytics/README.md

 ### Data preparation and modeling

+Three tables were imported to PowerBI.
 Importing an excel table to PowerBi may require changing the encoding or program language to recognize decimals, dates, and names correctly.
+No problem with encoding has been found due to work in the same language.

 The first excel table only has information about dismissal in the period.
 There wasn't missing data, it had variations of the same thing, as area labels like "Operation" and "Operations".

+The second tables contain most of the information such as employee ID, age in dismissal, worked time, dismissal requester, area, sub-area, admission date, and dismissal date.
+Only half of the sub-area has information, thus ignored in the analysis.

+The third table received indicated turnover by year which was used as a calculus reference.

-We received two fact tables that are not in the usual database format, for example, areas aren't represented by area ID (foreign key) and a dimension table describing this area id (now primary key).
-To link both tables, it was built a calendar table using the dismissal tables and a single-column table with areas to be the link between fact tables.
+All tables are facts tables, and they are queried tables.
+This was a problem in crossing information.
+For example, areas should be represented by area ID (foreign key) not the actual name and receive a dimension table describing this area id (now primary key).
+To link both tables, it was built a calendar table using the dismissal tables and a single-column table with areas to be the link between fact tables

-There was also a third table received that indicated turnover by year which was used as a calculus reference.

 The schema can be seen as follows:

 <a><img src="https://github.com/luiz-antonio-ck/people-analytics/blob/main/Schema.png" /></a>

 ## Results found
-Dismissal over time, area with most resign, 2020 it was the good bye of old workers
+Dismissal over time, area with most resign, 2020 it was the goodbye of old workers
 ### Dismissal over time
 The year 2020 was the hardest year, especially the second trimester with 70 dismissals.
 For reference, combining the entire years of 2019 and 2021, there are **92** dismissals.